wpmetabox/mb-custom-post-type/readme.txt

 1. Edit custom post type - Taxonomies tab

 == Changelog ==
+= 2.2.0 - 2021-07-05 =
+- Add a warning if permalink is default.
+- Add options for menu icon type, which supports SVG and custom URL.

 = 2.1.2 - 2021-04-29 =
 - Update Youtube video and documentation link in the welcome page.